Test your cloud knowledge with these CCSP sample questions [updated 2022]

 Explanation: Database encryption comes with the following options, each of which is explained.

-Transparent Encryption: A large number of database management systems have the ability to encrypt the complete database or even some portions of it.
+Transparent encryption: Many database management systems can encrypt the complete database or just some portions.
 In transparent encryption, the encryption engine resides in the database and is transparent to the application.
-The Keys reside within the instances while their management and processing may be offloaded to an external Key Management System.
-This type of encryption is effective in protecting from the database and application-level attacks, media theft and backup system intrusion.
+The keys reside within the instances while their management and processing may be offloaded to an external key management system.
+This type of encryption is effective in protecting from database- and application-level attacks, media theft and backup system intrusion.

-File Level Encryption: The database server resides on volume storage.
-The database folder or volume is encrypted, and encryption engine and keys reside on instances attached to the volume.
+File-level encryption: The database server resides on volume storage.
+The database folder or volume is encrypted, and the encryption engine and keys reside on instances attached to the volume.
 It protects against lost backups, external attacks and media theft.

-Application Level Encryption: The encryption engine resides at the application using the database.
-It protects against a wide array of threats that include application-level attacks, compromised databases and administrative accounts.
+Application-level encryption: The encryption engine resides in the application using the database.
+It protects against a wide array of threats, including application-level attacks, compromised databases and administrative accounts.

 Question No. 8